+Aracte 21 - Conjuental information

-37. Does your country have procedures to protect confidential information received under the Protocol and that protect the confidentiality of such information in a manner no less favourable than its treatment of confidential information in connection with domestically produced living modified organisms?
+1. Does your country have procedures to protect confidential information received under the Protocol and that protect the confidentiality of such information in a manner no less favourable than its treatment of confidential information in connection with domestically produced living modified organisms?
 (Article 21.3)

+a) yes X

+b) no

+2. If you were a Party of import during this reporting period, did you per notifier to identify information submitted under the procedures of the Proor required by the Party of import as part of the advance informed agree procedure that was to be treated as confidential?
+(Article 21.1) otocol

 a) yes

-b) not yet, but under development

-c) no

-38. If you were a Party of import during this reporting period, did you permit any not ifier to identify

-38. If you were a Party of import during this reporting period, did you permit any notifier to identify information submitted under the procedures of the Protocol or required by the Party of import as part of the advance informed agreement procedure that was to be treated as confidential?
-(Article 21.1)

-a) yes

 If yes, please give number of cases

 b) no

-c) not applicable - not a Party of import / no such requests received X
+c) not applicable - not a Party of import X

-39. If you answered yes to the previous question, please provide information on your experience including description of any impediments or difficulties encountered:
+3. If you answered yes to the previous question, please provide information your experience including description of any impediments or difficulties encountered: on on

-The EC applies its domestic legislative framework instead of the Protocol's advance informed agreement procedure.
-This framework is compatible with the provisions of the Protocol.
-It contains confidentiality provisions that apply equally to domestic and foreign producers of GMOs.
+EU legislation on GMOs contains confidentiality provisions that apply equally domestic and foreign producers of GMOs. y to

-Article 25 of Directive 2001/18/EC on the deliberate release into the environment of GMOs stipulates that the European Commission and the Member States shall not divulge to third parties any confidential information notified or exchanged under this Directive and shall protect intellectual property rights relating to the data received.
-The Directive allows the notifier to indicate the information in the notification that should be treated as confidential, provided that verifiable justification is given in such cases.
+Article 25 of Directive 2001/18/EC on the deliberate release into the environm GMOs stipulates that the European Commission and the Member States shall divulge to third parties any confidential information notified or exchanged und Directive and shall protect intellectual property rights relating to the data receive.
+The Directive allows the notifier to indicate the information in the notification should be treated as confidential, provided that verifiable justification is given cases.
 Decisions on which information will be kept confidential are taken by the competent authority of Member States after consultation with the notifier.
-Exemptions from the confidentiality clause include:
+Exerging the confidentiality clause include: not ler this ived. that in such

-- General description of the GMO or GMOs, name and address of the notifier, purpose of the release, location of release and intended uses; - Methods and plans for monitoring of the GMO or GMOs and for emergency response; - Environmental risk assessment.
+- purpose of the release, location of release and intended uses; - Methods and plans for monitoring of the GMO or GMOs and for emergency response; - Environmental risk assessment.